Memorials in Beeston -

 wording on the memorials in the original cemetery, by David Hallam in 1985-86.
 A similar transcription of the older blocks in the extension was made in 2005.
 Further

 memorials and additional inscriptions, mostly relating to subsequent burials, were found while photographing the memorials,

 which started in about 2012.
 Linking the images to the index is now essentially complete for those memorials surviving in the original cemetery

 sections.
-Those in the first section of the extension, left and right, are included in the transcription but have not yet been photographed.
+Those in the first section of the extension, left and right, are included in the transcription but have been only partly photographed and linked.

 In summary, images may not display currently for the following reasons :